-Recently, Tableau Software unveiled the latest version of its data visualization platform, which expands what businesses can undertake using their analytics dashboards.
+Recently, Tableau Software unveiled the latest version of its data visualization platform incorporating machine learning, which expands what businesses can undertake using their analytics dashboards.

 The version provides new management tools to install, configure and manage Tableau server on both Linux and Windows.